akash-patil-maersk/FE-interview/README.md

 We have a Todo app that has a few errors and poor typescript usage that we want to clean up.
 The challenge is set up to take up about 30~ minutes of your time and for us to have some code to talk about in the interview.

+Please provide your solution back to us 24 hours before the scheduled interview so we have time to review it.

 The application is a Todo tracker setup with Next.js page routing and tailwind for CSS.

 ### Setup